Denise's son shown hugging her casket during funeral services.

 Chaguanas, Trinidad - In the aftermath of the death of 46-year old Denise Rackal, who was murdered by a pack of pit bulls belonging to a Chaguanas police officer in early May, justice for the victim's family has stalled.
-A Trinidad science whore, veterinarian Dr. Mahfouz, also infected a local newspaper reporting on the incident.
+A Trinidad "ethics sell-out," veterinarian Dr. Mahfouz, also infected a local newspaper reporting on the incident.
 Journalist Kevin Baldeosingh regurgitated the nonsense and made other factual errors that must now be corrected for the record.

 Corrections for the Record

 Misleading statements made by veterinarian Dr. Mahfouz and an analysis of them by author and internationally acclaimed animal behaviorist Alexandra Semyonova are the focal point of this post.
 Several other parts of Baldeosingh's article must also be addressed, as they show that American pit bull zealots not only flog the email inboxes of U.S. press members and lawmakers after a serious or fatal pit bull attack, but target overseas inboxes as well.1